The real Preston is a self-filling rainwater reservoir.

-The Real Preston has the distinct advantage over the government’s preferred tank that for only an extra R2,000 if will store five times as much water, viz 25,000 litres, but its real benefit is that like McCoy’s automatic oiler, the real Preston is filled automatically, with no need to wait for the uncertain arrival of the government’s tanker.
-Well, one does have to wait for the spring rains to arrive.
+The Real Preston has the distinct advantage over the government’s preferred container that for only an extra R2,000 if will store five times as much water, viz 25,000 litres; but its real benefit is that like McCoy’s automatic oiler, it is filled automatically, with no need to wait for the uncertain arrival of the government’s tanker.
+Well, one does have to wait for the spring rains.

-August was Women’s Month; few things would be more empowering than for government to establish dozens of teams to build Real Prestons, enabling women to spend less time carrying water, water of questionable quality.
-Underground the water is very cold, even in midsummer, and I find it perfectly potable, but the good wife does boil hers.
+August was Women’s Month; few things would be more empowering than for government to establish dozens of teams to build Real Prestons, enabling the ladies to spend less time carrying water of questionable quality.
+Underground it is very cold, even in midsummer, and I find it perfectly potable; but the good wife does boil hers.

-As I write, the spring rains have arrived and we listen with pleasure to the gurgle in the downpipes, and watch the water level in the Real Preston rising; for seven out of nine years we have again escaped having to use a drop of municipal water.
+As I write the spring rains have arrived and we listen with pleasure to the gurgle in the downpipes, and watch the water-level in the Real Preston rising; for eight out of ten years we have again escaped having to use a drop from the utility.
 You could do the same; so could remote schools and clinics.
 There is no need to be beholden to state incompetence.

 Here are the back issues.